Martial eagle: Mammals

 Although far less accomplished and prolific as a predator of monkeys than the crowned eagle, the martial eagle has been known to prey on at least 14 species of monkey.
 The monkeys to turn up most often as martial eagle prey are grivets (Chlorocebus aethiops), vervet monkeys (Chlorocebus pygerythrus) and malbroucks (Chlorocebus cynosuros), with mean body masses of 2.8 kg, 4.12 kg and 4.53 kg, respectively, because of their savanna-woods dwelling habits, tendencies to forage on the ground and their primarily diurnal activity.
 These monkey species have special alarm calls, distinct from those uttered in response to the presence of for example a leopard (Panthera pardus), specifically for martial eagles.
 Martial eagles are also known to prey on 3.1 kg lesser spot-nosed monkeys (Cercopithecus petaurista), 4.3 kg Lowe's mona monkeys (Cercopithecus lowei), and possibly larger Tana River mangabeys (Cercocebus galeritus) and red colobus (colobus badius).
 Predatory attacks on juvenile baboons (Papio sp.) by martial eagles have been reported, especially olive baboons (Papio anubis).
-On at least one occasion, this species has attacked humans with apparently predatory intent, making it one of the only birds of prey to do so.
+On at least one occasion, this species has attacked humans with apparently predatory intent, making it one of the very few birds of prey to do so.
 In 2019 a young boy was killed and two other children injured by an immature martial eagle in the Ethiopian town of Gaashaamo.